General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Who was the lead singer of T Rex?

-- Which kids’s characters well-known for dwelling on Wimbledon Widespread launched a number of novelty singles within the 70s
+- Which kids’s characters well-known for residing on Wimbledon Widespread launched a number of novelty singles within the 70s

 - What’s the first line of Queen’s Bohemian Rhapsody?